zauberzeug/feldfreund_devkit_ros/README.md

 - `/gpsfix`: Detailed GPS fix information including satellites and quality
 - `/aimplusstatus`: AIM+ status information

-### Basekit UI
+### DevKit UI

 The example UI provides a robot control interface built with NiceGUI, featuring a joystick control similar to turtlesim.
-It gives you access to and visualization of all topics made available by the BaseKit driver, including:
+It gives you access to and visualization of all topics made available by the DevKit driver, including:

 - Robot movement control through a joystick interface
 - Real-time visualization of GNSS data